cktan/cktan.github.io/_posts/2015-03-15-postgres-date-dimension.md

 -----

 Here is the SQL statement that generates the Date Dimension table in Postgres.
-The table will look like this:s
+The table will look like this:

 ```
 Column             | Type | Description